lab42open-team/prego_use_case/README.md

 73604 textmining
 ```

 PREGO scoring scheme assists in filtering the most probable associations.
+In
+this case we filtered the Literature channel associations with score higher
+that 4.8 and the rest of the channels with score higher or equal to 3.

 ```
 gawk -F"\t" '{if ($1 ~ /textmining/){if ($6>4.8){print $0}} else {if ($8>=3){print $0}}}' saline_envo_pairs.tsv > saline_envo_pairs_filters.tsv